-Criticisms often come to address the quality of clinical care by primary care pysicians.
-If we measure outcomes with guideline-adherence management for specific diseases, specialist care is better.
-For example, specialist care for managing asthma and Helicobacter pylori infection is better compared to primary care.
+Critics often question the quality of clinical care by primary care physicians.
+If we measure outcomes with guideline adherence management for specific diseases, specialist care is better.
+For example, specialist care for managing asthma and helicobacter pylori infection is better compared to primary care.
 A study shows that this phenomenon can be reduced where GPs received additional training [12].
-Again, we should not waste our time to conclude quality of care by assessing performance.
+Again, we should not waste our time concluding about the quality of care by assessing performance.
 Instead, we should focus on a set of outcomes described earlier in this paper.

 The current health system seems to underappreciate primary care practice.
-Improving value in health care system has gained much attention, but is not rewarded appropriately.
-Porter and colleagues suggested a better way to construct primary care in measuring outcomes and costs by way of acquired new skills, new way to accessing patients, new payment scheme, and new approaches to integrate primary care with specialist care.
+Improving value in healthcare system has gained much attention, but is not rewarded appropriately.
+Porter and colleagues suggested a better way to construct primary care in measuring outcomes and costs by way of acquired new skills, new ways of accessing patients, new payment schemes, and new approaches to integrate primary care with specialist care.
 Porter and colleagues pointed out that it is impractical to measure value in primary care due to heterogeneous patient groups in primary care settings, leaving primary care to deal with supply-driven participants in health.
-Transforming primary care to align with value-based health requires five essential efforts: (1) grouping patients based on similar needs not by diseases; (2) building a team focusing on care integration for each patient group, where specialists can also be involved in the team as part of care integration; (3) measuring value for each group; (4) implementing payment scheme suitable for value, in this case, Porter and colleagues support the use of bundled payment with risk adjustment scheme in primary care while fee-for-service scheme keeps available for acute care, and; (5) integrating primary and specialist care.
+Transforming primary care to align with value-based health requires five essential efforts: (1) grouping patients based on similar needs not by diseases; (2) building a team focusing on care integration for each patient group, where specialists can also be involved in the team as part of care integration; (3) measuring value for each group; (4) implementing payment scheme suitable for value, in this case, Porter and colleagues support the use of bundled payment with a risk adjustment scheme in primary care while fee-for-service scheme is available for acute care, and; (5) integrating primary and specialist care.
 This concept requires collaborative work by primary care physicians instead of practicing alone [14].

-IPU vs IDS: Value-based Competition on Healthcare Delivery System
+IPU vs IDS: value-based competition on healthcare delivery system

-The concept of Porter and Teisberg has challenged the current health care system where providers compete to shift costs to others, to increase bargaining power, to capture patients and restrict choices, to reduce costs, but in the end not to create value.
-They proposed, a freestanding integrated practice unit (IPU) will boost value by competitions in how healthcare is delivered to a medical treatment in a cycle of care [15].
-In specific IPU, integrated medical care through a multispecialist team collaborates to achieve and compete for best possible outcomes with the lowest costs.
+The concept of Porter and Teisberg has challenged the current healthcare system where providers compete to shift costs to others to increase bargaining power, to capture patients and restrict choices, and to reduce costs, but in the end not to create value.
+They proposed that a freestanding integrated practice unit (IPU) will boost value by competition in how healthcare is delivered to a medical treatment in a cycle of care [15].
+In specific IPU, integrated medical care is provided through a multispecialist team who collaborate to achieve and compete for best possible outcomes with the lowest costs.
 Outcomes can be compared among IPUs covering a full cycle of care for specific medical problems.

 IPU, as discussed in Porter's paper, is defined as "a dedicated team made up of both clinical and nonclinical personnel who provide the full care cycle for the patient's condition."
 In a specific IPU, not only the disease but also all related conditions will be treated.
 The personnel are experts working together in trust and easily collaborating to reduce wasted time and resources.
-For example, in IPU dealing with low back pain, a neurologist, an orthopedist and a rheumatologist work closely and collaboratively along with a physical therapist and a radiologist [5].
+For example, in IPU dealing with lower back pain, a neurologist, an orthopedist and a rheumatologist work closely and collaboratively along with a physical therapist and a radiologist [5].